Southern Bastard Red Cod, Rock Cod, and Red Cod

 The most reliable means of separating the different cod species is by counting the fin rays.
 The first dorsal fin of a rock cod has just five fin rays while the red cod has ten.

-As the name suggest this species is more often found over rocky ground.
+As the name suggests this species is more often found over rocky ground.
 It is caught all around New Zealand but is more common around the South Island.

-TePapa have produced a wonderful series of books to help identify New Zealand sea fishes.
+TePapa – Museum of New Zealand have produced a wonderful series of books to help identify New Zealand sea fishes.